hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

         fontColor: "#FFFFFF"
     },
 ```
+- fontSize (this will control the size of the font of each of the Team Name, Record and Rank)
+- fontColor (the color of the font)

 - Game Results (gameResults - this will control the color scheme for the popup content)
     - primaryColor (this will be the background color for the game results as well as the team name header)
     - secondaryColor (this will be the border color for the game results as well as the team name header)